microbuilderz/AWS/TechnicalProfessional/AWS-core.md

     Supports Amazone Aurora/Postgres/MariaDB/MySQL/Oracle/MySQL server.
 Scalable, cost efficient and resizeable capacity.

     Has automatic backup, snapshots, automatic host replacement.

+    **Read Replicas** allow you to create read-only copies that are synchronized with your master database.
+Read Replicas are used for **improved read performance**.
+You can also place your read replica in a different AWS Region closer to your users for better performance.
+Read Replicas are an example of horizontal scaling of resources.

 2. Amazon DynamoDB : (serverless database)